 English & Foreign Languages Home

 The English major provides a rich, humanistic education that prepares graduates for success in many different fields.
-Students may choose between two related but distinct course sequences.
-English Arts is a relatively traditional curriculum oriented to the study of literature , while English Expression was developed for the student who wishes to write.
-Both sequences reflect Hampton’s historical identity.
-For example, students may choose courses in African American English, African American, Caribbean, and African Literature, as well as such traditional offerings as Shakespeare, American Literature, and Literary Criticism.
+Students may choose from four distinct course sequences: English Arts, a relatively traditional curriculum oriented to the study of literature; Creative Writing, which covers fiction, poetry, and nonfiction; Secondary Education, which prepares students for teaching roles in secondary education; and Film Studies, which helps students to prepare for careers in film.
+All of the sequences reflect Hampton’s historical identity.
+For example, students may choose courses in African American English, African American Literature, Caribbean Literature, and African Literature, as well as such traditional offerings as Shakespeare, American Literature, English literature, and Literary Criticism.

 Regardless of sequence, a major may choose among a wide variety of upper-level writing courses (including technical writing, fiction, narrative nonfiction, and argumentative writing).
 These courses have all been designed to develop the ability to communicate in a wide range of business, professional, and graduate school settings.

 The department also offers special topics courses in subjects as diverse as “Law and Literature,” “Blogging,” and “The Business of Publishing.”
 These courses enable professors to share their areas of research and particular expertise with students.

 The large number of free electives in the major makes it convenient for students to minor in other subject areas, such as political science, business, and journalism.
 This flexibility helps them to prepare for careers in law, business, and professional writing.
 Alternatively, it allows them to pursue a variety of interests not necessarily related to their intended vocation.